6161Robotics/FRC-Robotics2018-vscode/README.md

-# FRC-Robotics2018-vscode
+# FRC-Robotics2019
-Visual Studio Code version of [FRC-Robotics2018](https://github.com/6161Robotics/FRC-Robotics2018)

-This repo is for testing the 2018 code in a 2019 roborio.
+Code for the FCR 2019 competition.

-We are using this repo to prototype the 2019 robot